rust-embedded/debugonomicon/src/overview.md

 ### VSCode Integration

 The [Native Debug] extension can be used to debug Rust code directly in the editor.
 To use it you will need to add a launch configuration to your `.vscode/launch.json` file.
-Below is an example that connects to a Seger JLink server on port 2331.
+Below is an example that connects to a Segger JLink server on port 2331.
 If you are using OpenOCD this port is most likely 3333.

 ```
 "configurations": [